vegaprotocol/specs/protocol/0019-MCAL-margin_calculator.md

 - For each market and each party which has either orders or positions on the market, the API provides the maintenance margin levels.  (<a name="0019-MCAL-092" href="#0019-MCAL-092">0019-MCAL-092</a>)

-- For each market and each party which has either orders or positions on the market, the API provides the current margin mode and, when in isolated margin mode, leverage setting.  (<a name="0019-MCAL-143" href="#0019-MCAL-143">0019-MCAL-143</a>)
+- For each market and each party which has either orders or positions on the market, the API provides the current margin mode and, when in isolated margin mode, margin factor.  (<a name="0019-MCAL-143" href="#0019-MCAL-143">0019-MCAL-143</a>)

 ## Acceptance Criteria (perpetual market in isolated margin mode)